AllureOfTheStars/Allure/README.md

     make play

-There is a built-in ANSI terminal frontend (`--frontendANSI` on commandline) intended for screen readers and a simplified black and white line terminal frontend (`--frontendTeletype`) suitable for teletype terminals or a keyboard and a printer (but it's going to use a lot of paper, unless you disable animations with `--noAnim`).
+The SDL2 frontend binary also contains the ANSI terminal frontend (`--frontendANSI` on commandline) intended for screen readers and a simplified black and white line terminal frontend (`--frontendTeletype`) suitable for teletype terminals or a keyboard and a printer (but it's going to use a lot of paper, unless you disable animations with `--noAnim`).
 The teletype frontend is used in CI and for some tests and benchmarks defined in Makefile.
 The terminal frontends leave you on your own regarding font choice and color setup and you won't have the colorful squares outlining special positions that exist in the SDL2 frontend, but only crude cursor highlights.
-The terminal frontends should theoretically run on Windows, but the operating system disables console for GUI applications, so they don't.
+The terminal frontends should run on Windows, but Windows disables console for GUI applications, so they don't.

 Testing and debugging